dborisenko/dborisenko.github.io/_posts/2018-05-01-better-error-handling-with-coproduct-of-errors.md

 # And finally, handle your errors

-Up to now you your processing with very typefull and expressive error.
-You propagate your errors up to that layer, where you are ready to manage your errorfull effect and handle your errors.
-Let's give simple example how we can do it.
+Up to now you have your processing with very typeful and expressive error.
+You propagate your errors up to that layer, where you are ready to manage your errorful effect and handle your errors.
+Let's give a simple example how we can do it.

 ```scala
 import shapeless._